The purpose of the South Dakota Electrical Council is to promote and improve the electrical industry within South Dakota.

 SDEC Annual Conference

 Unfortunately, the South Dakota Electrical Council Annual Conference for 2020 was canceled due to COVID-19.
+The 2021 conference is scheduled to be held at the Huron Event Center in Huron, South Dakota on April 16-17, 2021.
+More information will be provided here as the time draws near.
 Hope to see you all next year!

 SDEC 2019 Annual Conference